cognicept-admin/error_resolution_diagnoser_ros2/README.md

 You can use this approach if you are planning on running this on a system that has a working ROS 2 installation.
 Steps are as follows:

-1. Install Microsoft's [`C++ REST SDK`][5] for establishing the backend api for incident management using `apt-get`:

-        $ sudo apt-get install libcpprest-dev

-2. Install ROS 2's launch testing framework if it is not installed already using `apt-get`.
-Here `< ROSDISTRO >` stands for your ROS 2 distribution such as `dashing` or `eloquent`:

-        $ sudo apt-get install ros-< ROSDISTRO >-launch-testing*
+1. Install Microsoft's [`C++ REST SDK`][6] for establishing the backend api.
+For Windows OS, the latest version of this package at the time of the development of this project had some issues with respect to how platform dependent strings are handled.
+So instead of using this version, we need to use a public fork of the project where this issue has been addressed.
+To keep this document clean, please refer to [`CPPRESTSDK_INSTALL.md`](CPPRESTSDK_INSTALL.md) to see how to do the installation for the dependency and come back here!

-3. Change to your `ros2_ws` folder:
+2. Change to your `ros2_ws` folder:

         $ cd ..

-4. Issue `colcon build` to build the ROS node :
+3. Issue `colcon build` to build the ROS node :

         $ colcon build --symlink-install

-5. Source the changes by running the `setup.bash` file:
+4. Source the changes by running the `setup.bash` file:

         $ source ~/ros2_ws/install/setup.bash

-6. Check if node has built correctly and registered using `ros2 pkg`:
+5. Check if node has built correctly and registered using `ros2 pkg`:

         $ ros2 pkg list | grep error_resolution_diagnoser_ros2
         error_resolution_diagnoser_ros2

-7. Additionally, follow the appropriate installation steps for installing the `ECS API Server` [here][8].
+6. Additionally, follow the appropriate installation steps for installing the `error_classification_server` [here][8].

 That is it for the native installation!
 You can now jump to [Running tests](#running-tests) or [Syntax](#syntax).